Skip to Main Content

 • Avoid certain types of fast loans, such as payday loans and car title loans, due to their high interest rates and potential for leading to a debt spiral.

 You may be able to get a personal loan in as little as one business day after you apply.
-However, not every lender has a streamlined process.
-For most personal loans, you can expect it to take two to five business days — or longer.
+However, not every lender has a streamlined process and some financial institutions are slow to process disbursed funds.
+For most personal loans, you can expect funds in your account within two to five business days, but it may take longer.

-If you’re in a pinch, an emergency loan will likely be the quickest option.
+If you are in a pinch, a personal loan advertised as an emergency loan will likely be the quickest option.
 The timeline will ultimately depend on the lender, your finances and your banking institution.

 How long each step takes

 There are three main steps to getting a personal loan: the application process, approval and funding.
-Each step takes a different amount of time depending on the lender you’re working with.
+Each step takes a different amount of time depending on the lender you work with.
+Remember, it’s important to compare rates to ensure you get the best deal when choosing a lender.

 Application